American Kestrel Eats A Mouse Near Whitby

 On an extremely warm and sunny spring day, Bob and I drove east to Whitby, in Ontario, for a walk at the various conservation areas found in that area.
-Along the roadway, Victoria Street West, we spotted two American Kestrels (Falco sparverius) perched side by side on the telephone wire, and one, quite obviously, was devouring a recent catch.
+Along the roadway, we spotted an American Kestrel eating a mouse on a telephone wire.

 American Kestrels are about the size and shape of a Mourning Dove, and in fact, as we drove along, I thought at first that is what I was seeing.
 But with the aid of my binoculars, I soon saw their larger, rounded heads that clued me in, and of course their coloring.